fgsect/magicfern/README.md

 Contacts - Copyright
 --------------------
 This code is for non-commercial use only.
-For bug reports feel free to e-mail me at
+For bug reports feel free to open an issue.
-henrik.erb ( at ) fau.de